 Hi friends!

-Today we have Scented Paper Ice Pops with fruit rind, cocoa powder, and a few other things!
-We love ice cream as much as the next person, but not the drippy mess my littles end with. = 0 Check these pops out and a few fun suggestions below.
+Today, we have Scented Paper Ice Pops with fruit rind, cocoa powder, and a few other things!
+We love ice cream as much as the next person, but not the drippy mess my littles end with. =0 Check these ice pops out and the optional sensory play, below.

 What You'll Need